FuelLabs/data-systems/README.md

 - Historical streaming of Fuel blockchain data
 - Support for various Fuel-specific data types
 - Customizable filters for targeted data retrieval
-- Flexible delivery policies for historical and real-time data
+- Flexible deliver policies for historical and real-time data
 - Seamless integration with other Fuel ecosystem tools

 ## ⚡ Getting Started